Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

    - Tutorial Markdown _(What is Markdown, Useful Links, Long-Quick-Tutorial)_
 * Antek:
    - Requirements Document *(Creating first version with general functional requirements about the system)*
+   - MagicDraw Tutorial *(Only brief explanation of what is MagicDraw and links to tutorials)*
 * Konstantina:
 * Michal:
 * Sanggil: